kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

   - Estimated increase in size: (e.g., new annotation of size 32B)
   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->
-Yes, HorizontalPodAutoscaler objects will increase in size by approximately 1 byte for the boolean field when specified
+Yes, HorizontalPodAutoscaler objects will increase in size by approximately ~39 bytes for the string field when specified

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?